 It’s difficult to find old files and folders that you need, especially if they’re deep inside your desktop.
 Your computer slows down, there are tons of duplicates, and it takes forever to delete things.
 It’s a real mess!

-10 Effective File Management Tips
+List of Tips for Effective File Management

 File management is a critical aspect of any organization.
 Organizing your files and folders can help you find what you need quickly and easily.
-Here are 10 file management tips to help you create an organized filing system that will make your life easier.
+Businesses that are serious about increasing efficiencies should invest in one of the best file management software.

-1. Delete any unnecessary data
+#1.
+Delete any unnecessary data

-It is important to delete any unnecessary data from your computer.
+A computer with a lot of files and programs can be difficult to manage and cause a slowdown in performance that is why you should schedule cleaning techniques from time to time.
 This includes temporary files, email attachments, old photos and videos, and more.
-It will help you keep your files organized and free up space for new data.
+This will help you keep your files organized and free up space for new data.

-2. Use file naming convention
+#2.
+Use file naming convention

 Naming conventions are important because it allows you to find files quickly and easily.
-This also prevents any possible confusion when collaborating with others as they know exactly what type of file they’re looking for.
+This also prevents any possible duplication when collaborating with others as they know exactly what type of file they’re looking for.
 There are many different ways you can name your files, but it’s important to keep in mind the type of document and how many words the title should be.

-3. Establish folder hierarchy
+#3.
+Establish folder hierarchy

-A good way to organize your office space is by using folders.
+A good technique to organize your office space is by using folders.
 This will help you keep your professional and personal files separate.
 It’s also a great way to make sure that you always know where to find something.

 If you have a lot of files, it can be difficult to find what you need in the moment.
 By organizing them into folders, it will be easier for you to find what you are looking for.
 You can even label the folders with their contents, so that when someone opens them, they know exactly what they contain!

-4. Use labels to all documents
+#4.
+Use tags on all documents

 One of the most common uses of labels is for document organization.
 Labeling documents helps you find what you need quickly and easily, so it’s a good idea to label all of your documents from the start!

-Labels can be used to add extra information like dates, events, or other names to your documents.
+Tagging can be used to add extra information like dates, events, or other names to your documents.

-5. Use the search function to find files
+#5.
+Use the search function to find files

-6. Store files in a central location
+#6.
+Store files in a central location

-This file management tip is about making sure that you have all of your files in one location so you know where they are and can easily access them.
+This file management technique is about making sure that you have all of your files in one location so you know where they are and can easily access them.
 You should also make sure that you back up your files regularly.

 Files may be stored on a variety of devices, such as laptops, desktop computers, external hard drives, SD cards and USBs.
 This can lead to confusion about which device has the latest copy of the file or the most recent changes.